7 Wellness Experiences in Argyll & the Isles

 4. Discover Argyll’s Rainforest

 Argyll is home to more than 50% of Scotland's rainforest.
-But with sweeping vistas across Loch Crinan to Duntrune Castle and the Argyll coastline, there are few woods with a more breathtaking outlook than Crinan Wood.
-This ancient Atlantic oakwood is a wonderful example of Scotland’s rare and special rainforest.
+But with sweeping vistas across Loch Crinan to Duntrune Castle and the Argyll coastline, few woods have a more breathtaking outlook than Crinan Wood.
+This ancient Atlantic oakwood is a wonderful example of Scotland’s rare and unique rainforest.
 The wood is also brimming with wildlife, including the iconic red squirrel.
 A stroll through Crinan Wood will most definitely soothe your spirits.

-Another wonderful rainforest walk is through the Dunollie Woods.
-Hazel trees drip with rare lichens, mosses and fungi, bluebells carpet the woodland floor in spring, and the view over Oban Bay to the isles is something special.
-Take a stroll along the woodland edge path to Dunollie Castle, historic seat of Clan MacDougall.
+Another fantastic rainforest walk is through the Dunollie Woods.
+Hazel trees drip with rare lichens, mosses, and fungi, bluebells carpet the woodland floor in spring, and the view over Oban Bay to the Isles is something special.
+Take a stroll along the woodland edge path to Dunollie Castle, the historic seat of Clan MacDougall.
+Spring is the perfect time to visit with lots of bluebells and wild garlic which will be at their peak in May.
+Dunollie’s Historic Woodland grounds are unique because they are situated at the intersection of the rainforest and a traditional garden, offering a beautiful mix of native and exotic species brought back from around the world in the 19th century.
+They are at their best in spring.

 It’s surprising how easy it is to be surrounded by nature without really noticing its beauty.
 But if you look closely, you’ll find every colour of the rainbow!
 Whilst walking or sitting, look around you – how many colours can you see?